telus-agcg-archive/grape-apiary/README.md

 ## Usage

+Add some metadata about your API and then run execute the `generate` method on the `GrapeApiary::Blueprint` class.

 ### Configuration

-Configure details about your api in an initializers or similar
+Configure details about your api in an initializers or similar:

 ```ruby
 GrapeApiary.config do |config|